paulbradish/awesome-digital-marketing/README.md

 | <code>S</code> | Subscription (SaaS) |

 <br>
-<i>Note: If you see a tool that's bolded, that means It's part of my current digital marketing stack.</i>
+<i>Note: If you see a tool that's bolded in the list below, that means It's part of my current digital marketing stack.</i>
 <br>
 <br>